Microsoft Intune Evolution Over 10 Years Intune Admin

 Intune MAM (Mobile Application Management) without MDM and device restriction policies are very helpful for enterprises.
 MAM without MDM will help us manage and protect corporate applications’ data.

-Intune device restriction policies will help us block the devices’ enrollment into the corporate environment when those devices are not meeting security, OS version, or some other specified requirements.
+Intune device restriction policies will help us block devices from enrolling in the corporate environment when they do not meet security, OS version, or other specified requirements.

-SCCM integration evolutions with Intune in the hybrid scenario is another good example of Intune evolution.
-SCCM and Intune started supporting the integration back with the SCCM 2012 R2 version.
+SCCM integration evolutions with Intune in the hybrid scenario are another excellent example of Intune evolution.
+SCCM and Intune started supporting the integration with the SCCM 2012 R2 version.

 Recently, Microsoft started supporting MDM authority change without impacting enrolled devices.
 Microsoft is also trying to bridge the GAPs between modern and traditional device management solutions.